LAST UPDATED: 4/20/26 – Leprechaun Canyon Trail Guide for Leprechaun Canyon Slot

 - Bolt Kit – Traditional lead climbing gear (torque-controlled wedge bolts).

-- Rappel Device – Standard Tubular ATC or Self-Breaking are the most popular.
+- Rappel Devices – Standard Tubular ATC or Self-Breaking are the most popular.

 - Carabiners – You should carry at least three locking carabiners.